Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

-Blocked drains can be a frustrating problem and cause many inconveniences.
+Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
-You can prevent blocked drains by understanding the causes.
+Understanding the common causes of blocked drains will help you prevent them in the first place.

-Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
+Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
 Here are five common causes of blocked drains and how to prevent them:

 1. Foreign objects